tldr-pages/tldr/README.md

-However, if you just want to browse without installing anything, check out the [PDF version](https://tldr.sh/assets/tldr-book.pdf), which is always up-to-date with the most recent pages and commits.
+However, if you just want to browse without installing anything, check out the [PDF version](https://tldr.sh/assets/tldr-book.pdf), which is always up-to-date with the latest pages and commits.

 There are also **various other clients** provided by the community, both for the command-line and for other platforms.